brewaa/stellar-checkout/README.md

   	type: String,
   	required: true
   },
   env: {		// This controls which Stellar network to use; Use 'production' for mainnet.
 Any value other than production will result in using test-net.
-Options: [development|staging|production];
+Options: [production|*];
   	type: String,
   	required: false
   },